50 Wonderful Things From 2019

 38. This baseball GIF.

-39. The Buzzfeed vertical Cocoa Butter has found great success with a series of videos in which black tasters try each other's home cooking.
+39. The Buzzfeed vertical Cocoa Butter has found great success with a series of videos in which black tasters try one another's home cooking.
 My favorite is called Black Moms Try Other Black Moms' Soul Food.
 There is such joy and such delicious and mischievous suspense as you wait to find out what will happen when everybody tastes the food of whoever is being the most shady about everybody else's cooking!
 It's a fabulous series, inventive and funny and satisfying.

 40. Look, you don't need me to tell you how much of an impact "Old Town Road" and Lil Nas X made this year.
 But for me, one of the most delightful aspects of that story was how the song was boosted by its appeal to kids, never more clear than in the video of Lil Nas X visiting an elementary school where the kids absolutely lost their minds together.
 Joy, unbound.

 41. Am I allowed to talk about an NPR project?
 Sure I am.
 You've heard a lot of true crime podcasts, perhaps, and you've heard a lot of history podcasts.
-But I particularly loved White Lies, which delved into the murder of James Reeb in 1965 while he was in Selma, Ala. participating in civil rights activism.
+But I particularly loved White Lies, which delved into the murder of James Reeb in 1965 while he was in Selma, Ala., participating in civil rights activism.
 Hosts Chip Brantley and Andrew Beck Grace masterfully mixed history and education in the traditional senses with the kind of investigation that can make true crime so interesting.
 And they showed great care in putting the murder of Reeb — a visiting white minister — in the context of other violence at the time, including killings of black citizens whose cases never received nearly the notoriety this one did.

 42. When I started TV critic Emily Nussbaum's book I Like To Watch, I would have said I didn't want to read any more examinations of how to treat artists whose ugly behavior had come into focus, particularly as the #MeToo movement grew.
 I would have said I was full up, in particular, on Louis C.K. discourse.
 But Nussbaum has always been a writer of exceptional sharpness when it comes to navigating the complexities of her own reactions.
 The chapter in the book, right in the middle, that examines these questions at length is essential and wise, one of the best meditations I have read on what fans of these artists — and the many others similarly situated — should do now.